Marketing is evolving – fast.

-6. Marketers can then access that data in Google Analytics or AdWords, viewing the direct revenue earned through various campaigns, and measuring and optimising campaigns accordingly.
+6. Marketers can then access that data in Google Analytics or Google Ads, viewing the direct revenue earned through various campaigns, and measuring and optimising campaigns accordingly.

 The entire process is automatic, occurring behind the scenes without the need for marketing intervention.
 After setup, marketers simply pull their reports when needed for campaign optimisation or ROI reporting.

 Solving Marketing ROI Metrics Pain Points with Ruler Analytics